freeCodeCamp/guide/src/pages/articles/sql/sql-union-operator/index.md

 7 rows in set (0.00 sec)
 ```

-## Conclusion

-*As with all of these SQL things there is MUCH MORE to them than what's in this introductory guide.
+As with all of these SQL things there is MUCH MORE to them than what's in this introductory guide.

 I hope this at least gives you enough to get started.